AhnafFarhanHossain/AhnafFarhanHossain/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently working at @Aribaas-Ventures-LTD as a Junior Web2 Developer.\
+🎓 &nbsp;I'm currently working at @Aribaas-Ventures-LTD and Creatifi Studios as a Fullstack Web Dev.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Advanced API's and Deep Backend Security Designs and Integrations.\
 ✍️ &nbsp;In my free time, I like to sip a coffee and watch web series.\
 💬 &nbsp;Feel free to reach out to me for hiring me or consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at ahnaffarhanhossain@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Portfolio](https://ahnaffarhanhossain.vercel.app) for more details about me.
+📄 &nbsp;Please have a look at my [Portfolio](https://ahnaf.dev) for more details about me.
 I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>